SaltyQuetzals/EarthxHack-2018/README.md

 1. Open [this page in your browser](http://localhost:8000/static/index.html)

 ## Todo
-1. Proper checks for search returning out of district results
+* Proper checks for search returning out of district results
+* Update district information on typed input (works on click)